This post was originally published on May 24, 2019, and updated most recently on April 3, 2021.

 5. Make time for collaboration

-Strike while the iron’s hot: before you even ask other people to get involved, set aside some time to lay out a project plan, including time and resource estimates so everyone is aware of the commitments from the outset.
+Strike while the iron’s hot.
+Before you even ask other people to get involved, set aside some time to lay out a project plan.
+That includes time and resource estimates so everyone is aware of the commitments from the outset.
 This makes the project instantly more tangible.

 6. Make sure everyone understands the tech

-It’s also a good idea to check in several times after the software integration to make sure everyone’s continuing to use it effectively.
+It’s also a good idea to check in several times after the software integration to ensure everyone’s using it effectively.
 Not to mention optimizing your workflow as you go.